Other CBCA Awards

 The CBCA Lifetime Achievement Award recognises a long-standing contribution by an Australian citizen to Australian children’s books and a lifetime commitment to Australian readers.

-- 2019 Paul Jennings AM at the CBCA 13th National Conference 'And Now They're Laughing!' in Canberra.
-Link to Award Citation written by Margaret Hamilton.
+Recognised at the CBCA 13th National Conference 'And Now They're Laughing!' in Canberra.

 Other CBCA Awards